Modify source code of database objects

 Also, there might be a conflict between your version of the object source code and the one in the database.
-For example, when you has modified the same source code as someone else and pressed Submit (Command K).
+For example, when you have modified the same source code as someone else and pressed Submit (Control+K).

 You can forcefully replace source code of the object in the database (Force Refactoring) or synchronize the object state and then proceed with changes (Abort Refactoring and Synchronize).

 If you selected Abort Refactoring and Synchronize, RubyMine aborts the submit operation and fetches changes from the database (just like if you pressed Synchronize Control+F5).
 If the conflict still exists, you will see the following notification.